-16 While Mathews and Foreman (2015) only publish biographies of pilots with at least five claims, we are grateful to Johannes Mathews for sharing with us his 7,730 biographies of pilots with at least one claim.
-When merging the biography data into our data set based on pilot names, we get 3,932 exact matches.
-Additionally, we manually went through possible matches proposed by probabilistic matching and confirmed 128 of them as correct.
-Our final biographical data contains details on 4,060 out of 5,081 pilots.
-We are grateful to Matti meaning they are not in the next month's data set (provided the war has not yet ended).
+We only analyse the behaviour of daytime fighter pilots.
+This is because the tasks and skills of day and night fighter pilots differed substantially.
+Whereas day fighters mainly battled against other fighter pilots, night fighters were mainly used to intercept bombers (Murray, 1996).
+Our sample is unbalanced and consists of 5,081 fighter pilots of the German Luftwaffe that made at least one combat claim during World War II.
+Pilots are observed for 16 months on average, for a total of 82,348 observations.
+Next, we augment our information with death dates of pilots taken from pilot biographies (Mathews and Foreman, 2015).
+These biographies are based on primary sources, principally microfilms from the Bundesarchiv in Germany and unit war diaries.
+We additionally incorporate information on pilots that exit our sample after getting shot down and wounded from lists compiled by Matti Salonen and from the Luftwaffe Officer Career Summaries edited by Henry L. deZeng IV and Douglas G. Stankey.
+16 In our data, we find that of the 5,081 pilots, 4,109 (or 80.9%) exit the sample-meaning they are not in the next month's dataset (provided the war has not yet ended).
 2,531 out of 4,109 exits in our data are documented in at least two of our sources.
 For 2,724 of the exits we can confirm the death of a pilot.
 Our sources also refer to some of the other exiting pilots as getting shot down, being taken as prisoners of war, missing in action, or being severely wounded.
 This suggests that the vast majority of cases indeed refer to pilots who were either killed or permanently incapacitated.17

-The high command of the German air force (Oberkommando der Luftwaffe, OKL) received fighter claims throughout the war.
+The high command of the German air force [Oberkommando der Luftwaffe (OKL)] received fighter claims throughout the war.
 A special staff for recognition and discipline was in charge of collecting and validating claimed aerial victories.
 Pilots were required to file extensive documentation before a claim was recognized.
 The OKL records contain information on every reported aerial victory of German fighter pilots during World War II by wing (Geschwader), unit (Gruppe), squadron (Staffel), and pilot's name and rank as well as by the day, location (grid reference), type of damage, witnesses, and type of the claimed aircraft.
-German rules for counting a claim as an aerial victory were demanding; enemy aircraft crash sites on German territory were routinely investigated (Caldwell 2012).
+German rules for counting a claim as an aerial victory were demanding; enemy aircraft crash sites on German territory were routinely investigated (Caldwell, 2012).
 Each claim had to be accompanied by a witness report confirming either the destruction of the enemy plane (impact or explosion in the air), or that the enemy pilot had bailed out.
-Many claims were not accepted, - for example, Heinz Knoke was credited with 33 victories, but claimed an additional 19 Allied planes without receiving confirmation by the OKL.18
+Many claims were not accepted,-for example, Heinz Knoke was credited with 33 victories, but claimed an additional 19 Allied planes without receiving confirmation by the OKL.18